ariannamethod/iamGrokky/README.md

 and GPT‑4.1, stretching the core without retraining.
 Grokky orchestrates the flow.

+## Quick start

+1. Install dependencies: `pip install -r requirements.txt`
+2. Run the server: `python server.py`
+3. Talk to your bot and try `/search cats` to hit the example plugin.

 ### Why Grokky is different

 The AI entity mixes several engines.
 Grok 1 handles local inference while remote